vividvilla/gotp/README.md

 # If your template uses base templates then you can specify it as a commandline flag.
 gotp --base-tmpl base.tmpl sample.tmpl

+# If your template uses Sprig template functions you can specify a flag.
+gotp --sprig --base-tmpl base.tmpl sample.tmpl

 # If there are multiple base templates then you can repeat the flag.
 gotp --base-tmpl base-header.tmpl --base-tmpl base-footer.tmpl sample.tmpl